 Our next destination was also going to be an offbeat one, Gurez Valley.
 We had heard so much about Gurez both before and during the trip that we were all so very excited to go there.

 I hope the travelogue, pictures, and information on traveling from Srinagar to Yusmarg were of help.
 If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+You can also follow me on Instagram and chat with me live or subscribe to my YouTube channel and ask a question there.